-Attornevs 27 North 27th Street, Suite 1900 Billings, MT 59101

-(406) 248-7731 adam.tunning@moultonbellingham.com cole.derks@moultonbellingham.com www.moultonbellingham.com
+Shareholder 27 N 27th Street, Suite 1900 Billings, MT 59103 (406) 248-7731 adam.tunning@moultonbellingham.com www.moultonbellingham.com

 The attorneys at Moulton Bellingham PC specialize in many areas of law that affect the captive insurance industry.
-We assist with the regulatory, legal and tax aspects of captive insurance company formation and provide guidance in the management of captives, RRGs and other Alternative Risk Transfer arrangements.
+We assist with the regulatory, legal, and tax aspects of captive insurance company formation and provide guidance in the management of captives, RRGs, and other Alternative Risk Transfer arrangements.
 In addition, we have experienced litigators who are qualified to defend claims when they arise.